zuiderkwast/eredis/README.md

 bulk at once.

 ## Credits

+This is a fork of the original Eredis.
+Eredis was created by Knut Nesheim, with inspiration from the earlier Erldis.

 Although this project is almost a complete rewrite, many patterns are the same as you find in Erldis, most notably the queueing of requests.